This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 The purpose of this qualitative analysis will be to obtain a clear picture of the degree to which (1) state SCHIP and Medicaid programs are implementing waivers, or other programs, to improve access to dental care for vulnerable populations including children and pregnant women; and (2) dental hygienists impact the dental safety net for rural America.

-Topics: Children and adolescents, Health disparities and health equity, Maternal health, Medicaid and CHIP, Oral health
+Topics: Children and adolescents, Maternal health, Medicaid and CHIP, Oral health

 • Dialysis Availability in Rural America